-Fixed Tenor: FDs have a fixed tenor so your money is safely invested for a period of time.
-You have the option of premature withdrawal.
-You can easily break your FD or take a loan against FD.
+When investing in a fixed deposit, you always have the option of premature withdrawal.
+You can easily break your FD or take a loan against FD if you need money.
 Do note that if your interest exceeds Rs.
 10,000, it is subject to tax.
-Also, if you make a premature withdrawal, you stand to lose a portion of the interest.
+Also, if you make a premature withdrawal, you stand to lose a portion of interest income.

-Even if you choose to invest in stocks, it is wise to invest a portion of your savings in a fixed deposit.
-It puts the safety of your investment first, and guarantees returns.
-Moreover, not only is it low-risk, it is also low-involvement.
-Once you open an FD, you don't have to constantly monitor it.
+Even if you choose to invest in stocks, investing a portion of your savings in a fixed deposit is wise.
+It puts the safety of your investment first and guarantees returns.
+Moreover, not only is it low-risk, but it is also low-involvement.
+Once you open an FD, you don't have to monitor it constantly.

 Bajaj Finance offers excellent fixed deposits that you can consider.
 They check all the boxes for safety with high stability ratings and come with a flexible tenor of 12–60 months.
 You can invest as little as Rs.
 25,000 and enjoy higher FD interest rates if you are a senior citizen.
 To calculate your FD returns, take a look at this handy FD Calculator.
 Apart from this, it offers several add-on benefits such as online access to your investment and easy application.